RBLX INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Roblox Corporation And Encourages Investors To Contact The F...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
-11, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Roblox Corporation (“Roblox” or“the Company”) (NYSE: RBLX).
-Investors who purchased Roblox securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/RBLX .
+NEW YORK, Oct.
+13, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Roblox Corporation ("Roblox" or "the Company") (NYSE: RBLX ).
+Investors who purchased Roblox securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/RBLX .

 Investigation Details